 We live in an age where IT is part of everything we do, at work as well as in our personal lives.
 Using and managing IT effectively affects everyone.
 Roleplayers are converging with business and IT, working together at all levels.
 In the past, “IT skills” were about how to build technology.
 But we are fast moving towards “IT skills” that cover how to acquire and apply IT effectively much more than covering the technology itself.
 Most “IT best practices” are not actually IT practices at all!

 Approaching audits as a nuisance and a grudge can only lead to wasted time and negative attitudes.
 Audits can be a very valuable tool for independently identifying issues and driving improvement.
 Management though must help drive change and help plan and support audits.
 Auditors need to add value by identifying root causes, explaining the business impact and communicating effectively to top management.

 5. Failing to Appoint a Senior Business Executive to Drive the Management of Information Security

 Heard the term “information security” recently?
 It’s a major concern for many organizations but often surrounded by hype, mystique, and confusing language.
 Just hiring a security expert and assuming that is enough is a management cop-out.
-The only way to take the right security decisions is to drive the investment of adequate security from a business risk perspective with a balance between people, process, and technology.
+The only way to make the right security decisions is to drive the investment of adequate security from a business risk perspective with a balance between people, processes, and technology.
 This requires a senior business executive role who will ask the right questions and demand the right justifications.